KDE/kdewin/readme.txt

 history
 -------
+version ... (unreleased)
+- Add pkgconfig support
+     qmake projects can use the following code fragment in a .pro file QT_CONFIG -= no-pkg-config
+        CONFIG += link_pkgconfig
+        PKGCONFIG += kdewin

+     or in a less portable way
+        INCLUDEPATH += `pkg-config --cflags kdewin`
+        LIBS += `pkg-config --libs kdewin`

 version 0.6.4
 - Add KDEWIN_INCLUDES again, which may be used by client package configure checks
 - Add KDEWIN_LIBRARIES again to have a common variable for the library target